 Mozambique Visa Requirements

-Mozambique has now introduced a new visa exemption program for passport holders from Canada, China, Denmark, Germany, France, Netherlands, the UK, the United States (and more) for a stay of up to 30 days.
+Mozambique has now introduced a new visa exemption program for passport holders from Canada, Germany, France, the Netherlands, the UK, the United States (and more) for a stay of up to 30 days.
 You will only pay a processing fee of MZN 650 (~ 10 US).

 Internet & Wi-Fi in Mozambique

-I found that many restaurants, cafes, and of course hotels have good (and free) internet.
-Since mobile data is affordable, I recommend getting a SIM card from providers such as Movitel or Vodacom.
-If you want to be connected right from the start and avoid taking your passport through the streets, consider getting an eSIM Card!
+I found that many restaurants, cafes, and hotels have good (and free) internet.
+If you want to be connected right from the start and avoid taking your passport through the streets, purchase an eSIM Card for Mozambique here beforehand!

 Top Beaches in Mozambique and Things to Do